molecule/molecule.github.io/_post/teaching.md

     -
         title: Discussion 0
         link:
         summary: Welcome, introductions, logistics.
-We will be meeting for Discussion 0 on Thursday, 01/20 at TBD AM!
-All classes start Berkeley Time, so we will officially begin at TBD+10.
-You're welcome to join the link as early as TBD to say hello!
+There is NO lab on Jan 18th.
+We will be meeting for Discussion 0 on Thursday, 01/20 at 9:30 AM!
+All classes start Berkeley Time, so we will officially begin at 9:40am.
+You're welcome to join the link as early as 9:30 to say hello!
     -
 ---